Ute av verden: Synopsis

 The book is divided into three parts.
 In the first part, the 26-year-old Henrik Vankel, the story's narrator, is a substitute teacher at an elementary school in Northern Norway.
 He falls in love with his 13-year-old pupil Miriam, and after a sexual experience with the girl, he is forced to flee the village.
 He decides to return to the city where he lived for several years during his early youth: Kristiansand in Southern Norway.

 In the second part, as Henrik is on his way to Kristiansand, he recedes to the background of the narrative.
 Instead this part focuses on his parents: how they met, how their relationship developed, how they had children and established a home.
 Ingrid is a young girl from a small village in Western Norway, visiting a friend in Kristiansand.
 Here she meets the local boy Harald, and decides to seduce him.
-The spend a night together, but later Harald shies away.
+They spend a night together, but later Harald shies away.
 Only when she disowns him completely is his interest piqued, and he decides to win her back.
 They eventually move in together and have a child, but struggle with acceptance from Harald's domineering father, and with Harald's own anger issues.
 As this story ends, they move to Southern Norway with their newborn second son, who is Henrik.